Patience

 I don’t want to be here.
 Patience.

-There’s nothing I’m dealing with that others haven’t faced.
+There’s nothing I’m facing that others haven’t endured.
 Patience.

 My wife doesn’t call enough.
 Patience.